 - EAD 995 Research Practicum in Educational Administration (3) This course is to be taken after the student has completed the three inquiry courses referenced above.

-Nine additional graduate credits in advanced HALE seminars that deal with issues of postsecondary education and are appropriate for the student's interests.
+Of the eighteen credits, 9 credits are in advanced HALE seminars that deal with issues of postsecondary education and are appropriate for the student's interests.

 Degree Completion Requirements: